dehne/PentagonTilingPuzzle/README.md

 transformed pieces can be placed on the square tiling.
 None of this is is too complicated, just tedious to work out correctly.

-The result is an earlier version of the program in this repository.
+The result was an earlier version of the program in this repository.
 It searched for all the ways the 16 pieces can be placed on the board (without overlapping one another, of course).

 There aren't any.

-But, I thought, what if I added a repeat one of the tiles, giving me a set of 17 from which to select 16.
+But, I thought, what if I added a repeat one of the pieces, giving me a set of 17 from which to select 16.
 Would that relax the constraints enough for there to be solutions?
 So I modified the program.
 And, yes, it found some.